Sihl: Course of the river

 Reaching the town of Langnau am Albis, on the west bank of the river, and the village of Gattikon, on the east bank, the valley becomes more populous and industrial, with industry originally attracted by the available water power.
 From here the valley bottom is continuously built-up through the town of Adliswil to the boundary of the city of Zürich.
 Once in the city, the river flows through and between the Leimbach, Wollishofen, Friesenberg, Alt-Wiedikon and Enge quarters before reaching the city centre.
 In this stretch the river is crossed by many bridges, and for one 1.2 km stretch the A3 motorway runs along and over the river on a viaduct.

 Nearer the city centre, the SZU railway line runs in tunnel along and under the river.
 One access to that line's Selnau station is constructed in the form of an artificial island within the river.
 Just downstream of here, the Schanzengraben moat, which is fed from Lake Zürich and formerly protected the western perimeter of the Altstadt, flows into the Sihl, just before the latter flows under Zürich Hauptbahnhof railway station.
 The station has platforms on two levels, and the river actually tunnels under the upper ones, but above the lower ones, in 5 culverts each with a length of 190 m and a clear opening of 12 m by 3 m.
 Shortly after passing under the station, the Sihl joins the Limmat at the apex of the Platzspitz park.

 Flood risk

 The river flows through the Sihlsee some 50 km upstream of Zürich city centre, and studies have shown that a failure of the dam could lead to an 8 m high flood wave reaching the city within 2 hours.
 This threat is exacerbated by the fact that the river passes through Zürich Hauptbahnhof station in a tunnel that limits the river’s flow capacity, raising concerns about the capacity of the tunnel to deal with extreme flood events.
 This threat has led the City of Zürich to develop, publish and test evacuation plans for the affected areas of the city.

+In 2022, work began on a discharge tunnel (Entlastungsstollen), capable of discharging 300m3 of water per second into Lake Zurich (about 100 times the regular flow of Sihl) in case of emergency.
+It is expected for the tunnel to enter service in 2026.